MCU Connection Guide

 restart_method: command

-Before starting the configuration, ensure the tool board is disconnected from the host or main board to avoid device recognition conflicts.
+Before starting configuration, ensure the toolboard's connection to the host or mainboard is disconnected to avoid device identification conflicts.

 Based on your connection method, refer to the corresponding method below for configuration: